 Land Management Measures That Apply in Unstable Areas – effective date January 3, 2002

-No road construction shall occur across unstable areas without the field review and development of site specific mitigation measures by a Certified Engineering Geologist registered in the State of California.
-A report prepared by the Certified Engineering Geologist shall be submitted to the Regional Water Board before construction/ reconstruction activities begin.
+No road construction shall occur across unstable areas without the field review and development of site-specific mitigation measures by a Certified Engineering Geologist registered in the State of California.
+A report prepared by the Certified Engineering Geologist shall be submitted to the North Coast Water Board before construction/ reconstruction activities begin.

 No more than 50 percent of the existing basal area formed by tree species shall be removed from unstable areas that have the potential to deliver sediment into a watercourse.